The Circles - Book Two - Chapter 9 - A Lesson in Business

 "Your compliments are sweet words to my ears, Shakh Aiwdan, but now the time has come for me to leave your hospitality and begin the journey."
 Esarhaddon leaned over the table and picked up a candied date from a tray.
 "Very good fruit, Awidan!" he exclaimed.
 "However, you make leaving more difficult."

-"Only the best for my employer's brother," he simpered.
+"Only the best for my employer," he simpered.
 Then bowing his head, he placed his right hand over his heart and extended it in a rolling motion outward to Esarhaddon.
 "Take another, take another!
 And the raisins!
 Do not forget them!
 They are succulent and sweet!"

-"Farewell, blessings upon you and your house, Shakh Esarhaddon uHuzziya!" the old man exclaimed as he stood up, glad that at last his superior was going.
+"Farewell, and may the Giver of Gifts bless you and your house, Shakh Esarhaddon uHuzziya!" the old man exclaimed as he stood up, glad that at last his superior was going.
 "Before you leave, I will see that an ample supply of wine from my own cellar and assorted sweetmeats from my larder are packed in one of your supply wagons.
 I even have almonds and pistachios!
 Take them as a gift for you and your brother.
-May the Two Lords be with you on your journey and smile upon you!"
+May the Great Eye look after you upon your journey!"

 "May the goods that your caravans hold bring you rich rewards, Shakh Esarhaddon uHuzziya!"